Projet-TAMIS/entre-guillemets/README.md

 [ ] Add more vendors
 [ ] Add TOC to vendor report
 [ ] Add metrics to vendor report
-[ ] Create an aggregated report for all vendors and a way to compare features accros vendors
+[ ] Create an aggregated report for all vendors and a way to compare features accross vendors